studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/tour/implementation/index.md

 	.subscribe();
 ```

-Individual steps in the tour can be further customized with several properties, `component`, `disableBackdrop`, `data` and `stepClass`.
+Individual steps in the tour can be further customized with several properties, `component`, `disableBackdrop`, `data`, `stepClass` and `offset`.

 First of, we can override the default component with a custom one using the `component` property.
 This is useful in use-cases where we want to have a step look completely different from the default step, like for instance an introduction step.

 Using `disableBackdrop` and `stepClass` we can have even more visual control over the step, by either disabling the backdrop or attaching a custom class to the step using the properties respectively.

-Finally, we can pass extra data to a step by using the `data` property.
+Additionally, we can pass extra data to a step by using the `data` property.
 This allows for full customizability beyond the default title and content properties.

+Finally, we can specify an `offset` on the y-axis for each step.
+When specified, it will override the global config in the _main.ts_ provider.
+If the element should be shifted down by 90 pixels (before browser zoom calculations), `top: 90` can be specified.
+The inverse logic applies to the bottom property.

 ```ts
 this.tourService